NY Post must face bias lawsuit linked to Obama chimp cartoon

-NEW YORK (Reuters) - The New York Post and its top editor must face a bias lawsuit brought by a woman who said she was fired for complaining about harassment at the newspaper and a political cartoon that some people said likened President Barack Obama to a chimpanzee.
+NEW YORK, Oct 29 (Reuters) - The New York Post and its top editor must face a bias lawsuit brought by a woman who said she was fired for complaining about harassment at the newspaper and a political cartoon that some people said likened President Barack Obama to a chimpanzee.

 Schofield said Guzman provided “evidence of a sexually charged environment at the Post, permeating the newsroom, meetings and holiday parties,” and that her complaints were rebuffed.